SAP-archive/abap-odata-smoke-test/README.md

 * Performs a $metadata call
 * (Optional) Performs a service document call
 * (Optional) Performs an arbitary entityset call
-* Collects HTTP Status Codes / Response via SAP Application log
+* Collects HTTP Status Codes / Responses and outputs it to the Application Log (transaction SLG1)

 # Requirements